hewayGitHub/2014-cola/README.md

 cola
 ====

+##Change log:
+Sometime, we need to crawl a small network of users, so i rewrite the code to support for crawl by setting the level of network you want to crawl

 Cola is a distributed crawling framework.

 Why named cola? hmm, I like cola, and cola sounds a bit like crawler.